dastardlycole/Google-Bright-Network-Coding-Challenge/README.md

+# My submission for the challenge
+I choose to use python for my submission.
+It is a command line version of youtube.
 # Youtube Challenge - Python
 The Python Youtube Challenge uses Python3.
 The below commands use Python3 specifically, to account for users that might